Are You a Real Time Idiot? A Racing Rat on Steroids? A Twitter Zombie?

 - Unfollow cyborgs and hollow men.

-Organize them in lists or in your RSS reader instead if you want to keep some of them.
+Organize them in lists or in your feed reader instead if you want to keep some of them.

 To keep both your sanity and credibility you have to actively prevent becoming a real time idiot, racing rat on steroids and Twitter zombie.
 Don’t try to be the